DanielUlisses/aws-boilerplate-test-tepo/docs/setup/initial-setup.md

 1. execute a `terragrunt init`
 1. execute a `terragrunt apply`
 1. uncomment the remote state block and rollback the file name change to `remotestate.tf` on both folders
+1. add the kms key arn on the 'kms_key_id' parameter for all the files `*_terragrunt.hcl` on the root folder
 1. run a `terragrunt init --reconfigure` command on all folders
 1. confirm the changes on the s3 bucket
 1. starting here all zones can be deployed running the commands from the Makefile